Clayton Beddoes: Coaching career

 After his retirement in 2002, he began a coaching career in Germany.
 He served one year as assistant coach of DEL's Iserlohn Roosters (2005–06), followed by a two-year stint in the same position at fellow DEL side Kölner Haie.
 In September 2008, he was promoted to the head coaching job after the Haie organization had sacked Doug Mason, but was relieved of his duties after only 71 days in that position.
 He then joined the Frankfurt Lions' coaching staff as an assistant for 2009-10.
 After the Lions' organization had withdrawn from the German top-flight and made a fresh start in the third-division, Beddoes took over as head coach in 2010-11.

-He then embarked on a two-year stint as head coach of Italian Serie A club SG Cortina.
+He later embarked on a two-year stint as head coach of Italian Serie A club SG Cortina.

-The 2014-15 season saw him serve as skill and development coach of the Red Deers Rebels in the WHL.
+The 2014-15 season saw him serve as skill and development coach for the Red Deer Rebels in the WHL.

 In April 2015, Beddoes was named head coach of WSV Sterzing, returning to the Serie A and the club where he spent the last days of his playing career.
 In July 2017, he was named assistant coach at ERC Ingolstadt of the German DEL and stayed at the job until the end of the 2017-18 season.

 On September 28, 2017, he was appointed as head coach of the Italian men's national team.

-On March 11, 2019, just before EBEL play-off beginning, Beddoes becomes head coach of Italian team HC Bolzano.
+On March 11, 2019, just before the beginning of the EBEL playoffs, Beddoes was named head coach of Italian team HC Bolzano.

+On July 20, 2023, Beddoes was announced as an assistant coach for the Red Deer Rebels.